BlinkID/blinkid-android/README.md

 #### Modifying other resources.

 Generally, you can also change other resources that `ScanCard` uses, but you are encouraged to create your own custom scan activity instead (see [Embedding `RecognizerView` into custom scan activity](#recognizerView)).
-Just do not modify the contents of `raw` folder, as it contains files required for native part of the library - without those files _BlinkID_ will not work.

 ## <a name="segmentScanActivityCustomization"></a> Customization of `BlinkOCRActivity` activity